Glass Trinity, Chapter 11: Bonds of Fate

 Mito got over her initial shock and found her voice.
 "The Kyuubi was lured here because of the violence taking place.
 The fight is over.
 There's no reason for it to make another appearance."

-She held his gaze, steady, but he gave nothing away.
+She held his gaze, and he faltered.

 "Hashirama, is this true?"
 Ensui asked.